k-atwhite/spacestagram/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-I had a lot of fun working on this project for [Shopify's Front End Intern challenge](https://docs.google.com/document/d/1QlC6htA5SXEl3YruAOkJWj2-0W3w-n0UOzGuJ1EcktQ/edit)
+I had a lot of fun working on this project for [Shopify's Front End Intern challenge](https://docs.google.com/document/d/1QlC6htA5SXEl3YruAOkJWj2-0W3w-n0UOzGuJ1EcktQ/edit).
+Using NASA's incredible API offerings - I requested data and displayed the image, and some details about that particular image.
+The API is quite robust, and playing with different types of endpoints yeilds a wide array of possible image sets.
+I chose to display all the latest photos from the Mars Curiosity Rover.

+I would like to showcase a simple, minimal interface, with small details to improve user exeperience while maintaining high accessibility.

 ### Built With

 [![spacestagram](https://circleci.com/gh/k-atwhite/spacestagram.svg?style=svg)](https://app.circleci.com/pipelines/github/k-atwhite/spacestagram)
 [![Netlify Status](https://api.netlify.com/api/v1/badges/3cde6c01-55e0-43df-bb9c-71fec55391f9/deploy-status)](https://app.netlify.com/sites/spacestagram-kw/deploys)
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)